andrewmatlock/Indux/docs/docs/plugins/components.md

 </html>
 ```

-See [Router](/plugins/router) for more information on conditional rendering with the `x-route` attribute.
+See the [router](/plugins/router) plugin for more information on conditional rendering with the `x-route` attribute.

 ---